mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.0.7
+Add a text based seach function.</br>
+Enter the text and press enter.</br>
+Clicking on a itme in the expanded treeview will file the textbox.</br>
+After, click on the text box and press enter.

 ## Version 1.0.0.6
 Added code to search, find and extract every item related to a folders name.
 Very useful for finding all parts of a tank, building or other item.